surge541/Flora/README.md

  - Tidepetals (found in lukewarm and warm oceans)
  - Foxbloom (found in Taigas)
  - Buddleia (found in Lush Caves)
+ - Shock Irises (found in Mangrove Swamps and Swamps)

 ### Trees
  - Wisteria (found near rivers)